portellam/auto-xorg/README.md

 * toggling the boot VGA or Multi-Boot (**https://github.com/portellam/VFIO-setup/**)
 * deploying multiple setups

 Note, I don't believe the Linux team or VFIO community has made a script for a purpose like this before.
-In response, I made this script.
-I have enjoyed the learning something new!
+In response, I made this script and enjoyed learning something new!